MICA-MNI/ENIGMA/docs/pages/07.epicenter/index.rst

 Subcortical epicenters
 -------------------------
-To identify subcortical epicenters of cortical atrophy, we once again correlate every subcortical region's seed-based connectivity profile (*e.g.*, subcortico-cortical connectivity) with a whole-brain cortical atrophy map.
-As above, our *atrophy map* will be derived from cortical thickness decreases in individuals with left TLE.
+Similar to the :ref:`cortical epicenter approach <ctx_epi>`, we can identify subcortical epicenters of cortical atrophy by correlating every subcortical region's seed-based connectivity profile (*e.g.*, subcortico-cortical connectivity) with a whole-brain cortical atrophy map.
+As above, our *atrophy map* was derived from cortical thickness decreases in individuals with left TLE.

 .. parsed-literal::